janstuemmel/qbit-exporter/README.md

 # qbit exporter

-A simple prometheus exporter written in golang.
+A simple prometheus exporter for qbittorrent written in golang.

 ## Metrics